quiqr/quiqr.org/content/english/pages/download/index.md

 ### Download Quiqr

 Quiqr is available for Mac, Windows and Linux.
 Here are the latest installers.

+<span style="font-size:80%">Download [older versions and installers for other platforms on GitHub](https://github.com/quiqr/quiqr-desktop/releases).</span>